 Trevor E. Hutson is a native of Brooklyn, New York with roots back to the beautiful island of Barbados.
 Trevor joined the Altmeyer team in January of 2020.
 He is a proud student at Hampton University where he is obtaining a Bachelor’s Degree in Business Administration.
 After graduating Trevor plans on enrolling into Tidewater Community College to obtain his degree in Funeral Service to become a Licensed Funeral Director which has been his dream job since he was a child.
 In his free time, he loves to travel, eat at new restaurants and spend time with family and friends.

-Lindsay Lamb, a local to Williamsburg, joined the Bucktrout family in October 2016 as a funeral attendant.
+Lindsay Shelton, a local to Williamsburg, joined the Bucktrout family in October 2016 as a funeral attendant.
 She has completed her degree in Mortuary Science from the Pittsburgh Institute of Mortuary Science where she was consistently on the Dean’s List.
 During her time at Bucktrout, Lindsay has been able to connect with wonderful families and help them memorialize their loved one with honor, dignity, and respect.
 In her free time, Lindsay enjoys spending time with her partner Bobby, their 6 children, traveling, and living life to the fullest.
 In addition to her human family, Lindsay has two English bulldogs and is the primary caregiver for our emotional support dog Benji.

 Funeral Director/Pre-Arrangement Specialist